 : it starts the graphic simulation.
-The current working is moved from the first row to the last one of the list, maintaining a constant period.
-The simulation can be interrupted by clicking the button $^{ extstyle exts$ restarted by clicking again.
-The button ends the simulation.
+The current working is moved from the first row to the last one of restarted by clicking \blacktriangleright again.
+The button \blacksquare ends the simulation.
 The simulation speed can be changed by means of the buttons:

-: sets the default simulation speed
+- 2 sets the default simulation speed

-: decreases the simulation speed
+- Sector contraction speed

-: increases the simulation speed
+- Increases the simulation speed